Derby Property Market in 2024

-Derby property prices have already seen an increase of 54% over the last ten years after nearly £3 billion worth of inwards investment into the city, with Halifax stating that property prices have jumped by +15.8% to £277,491 between 2021 and 2022 alone.
+Derby property prices have already seen an increase of 57% over the last ten years after nearly £3 billion worth of inward investment into the city, with Halifax stating that property prices jumped by +15.8% to £277,491 between 2021 and 2022 alone.

-A further £3.5 billion worth of investment in the form of the Derby City Centre Masterplan is expected to help drive prices to new heights and our 2023 Derby property price forecast suggests that Derby prices could see a real-value increase of £25,426 by 2025 based on a predicted 11% increase from current prices of £231,150.
+A further £3.5 billion worth of investment in the form of the Derby City Centre Masterplan is expected to help drive prices to new heights.
+Our Derby property price forecast suggests that Derby prices could see a real-value increase of £25,426 by 2025 based on a predicted 11% increase from current prices of £231,150.

 With the Derby property price forecast suggesting that prices will rise over the next three years, it’s no surprise that Derby rental prices are also forecast to increase.

-Derby’s average rent is £901 according to Home, a significant jump from £825 in 2022, with rental yields reaching as high 8.59% in 2023 according to an amalgamation of sources.
+Derby’s average rent is currently £870 according to Home, a jump from £825 in 2022, with rental yields reaching as high 8.59% in 2023 according to an amalgamation of sources.

 A recent BBC article unveiled that 7,000 residents in Derby are eagerly waiting for a council home in Derby, demonstrating that appetite for rental units is exceptionally high across the city.
-When we also take into account the rise of ‘generation rent’ and Derby’s relatively young population, the demand and value of rental property is only expected to rise in the next five years.
+When we also take into account the rise of ‘generation rent’ and Derby’s young population, the demand and value of rental property is only expected to rise in the next five years.

 Derby Supply and Demand

-Striking the right combination of supply and demand is vital for maximising the returns of a Buy-to-Let property, which is why finding a location with an undersupply of property and growing demand can result in a potentially lucrative investment.
+Striking the right combination of supply and demand is vital for maximising the returns on a Buy-to-Let property, which is why finding a location with an undersupply of property and growing demand can result in a lucrative investment.

 The supply of property across Derby has been lagging behind demand for years, with the city’s future growth set to only fuel this further and continue pushing house prices in Derby.
-The city’s population is currently surpassing 267,000, yet there are only 17,800 rental properties available in total, highlighting the potential of investment opportunities in the area.
+The city’s population is currently surpassing 267,000 and is expected to increase by 5.3% over the next 20 years, highlighting the potential of investment opportunities in the area.